 Employer name and contact:

 Employee's job title:

 Regular work schedule:

 Employee's essential job functions:

-Check if job description is attached:
+Check if job description is attached :

-SECTION II: For Completion by the EMPLOYEE

-INSTRUCTIONS to the EMPLOYEE: Please complete Section II before giving this form to your medical provider.
-The FMLA permits an employer to require that you submit a timely, complete, and sufficient medical certification to support a request for FMLA leave due to your own serious health condition.
-If requested by your employer, your response is required to obtain or retain the benefit of FMLA protections.
-29 U.S.C. §§ 2613, 2614(c)(3).
-Failure to provide a complete and sufficient medical certification may result in a denial of your FMLA request.
-20 C.F.R. § 825.313.
-Your employer must give you at least 15 calendar days to return this form.
-29 C.F.R. § 825.305(b).
+EE: Please complete Section II be its an employer to require that yo apport a request for FMLA leave ployer, your response is required to 513, 2614(c)(3).
+Failure to provide for your FMLA request.
+20 C.F.R. u submit a timely, complete, and due to your own serious health o obtain or retain the benefit of e a complete and sufficient medical § 825.313.
+Your employer must give

 Your name:

-First

-Middle

-Last
+First Middle Last